How Does License Plate Recognition Work?

 There is a difference between license plate image capture and image recognition.
 For recognizing an image by a camera, the computer vision technique is responsible.
 It is a method that allows automatic processing of still images or videos and identifying objects in an image or video frame based on their locations in the scene.
 Computer vision tools work based on a set of predefined rules and cope with finding patterns or identifying objects in an image of a vehicle.
 For example, if there are several vehicles in the image, in the middle and at the top, a computer will identify two license plates.

-As for the tech stack, at InData Labs, we commonly use Python and OpenCV library that allows us to train machine vision algorithms for license plate recognition.
+As for the tech stack, at InData Labs, we commonly use Python and OpenCV library that allows us to train machine vision algorithms for license plate recognition technology.

 - Image Localization